vishalcloudyuga/dcos-docs/1.9/overview/architecture/components.md

 # IAM and Security

 Identity management in DC/OS is delegated to external identity providers, taking advantage of existing infrastructure to reduce the cost and time to market.
-Security is provided via OAuth authentication and enforced at the edge by Admin Router's reverse proxy.
+Security is provided via OpenID Connect authentication and enforced at the edge by Admin Router's reverse proxy.

 <div data-role="collapsible">
 <h2>DC/OS Authentication</h2>